-When a utility does not need as much capacity as the amount for which the utility contracted, the utility can sell it back into the market, which is referred to as a "capacity release."
+When a utility does not need as much capacity as the amount for which it contracted, it can sell it back into the market, which is referred to as a "capacity release."
 The revenue from such a sale is credited back to ratepayers in a capacity release credit.
 Capacity release credits must be considered when adjusting rates through a monthly true-up to avoid over-recovery for demand that was not used in any given year.
 These credits must be included in the monthly true-up so as to avoid a mismatch between when the Company receives the credit and when ratepayers receive the benefits of the releases.

-In the 2006-2007 gas year, Xcel saw a relatively large number of Capacity Release Transactions, many of which did not get included in the monthly PGA calculations, but were captured in the annual true-up, which led to a large over-recovery.
+In the 2006-2007 gas year, Xcel saw a relatively large number of capacity release transactions, many of which did not get included in the monthly PGA calculations, but were captured in the annual true-up, which led to a large over-recovery.
 This issue stemmed from a communication breakdown between different business units within the Company.
-At the time, Xcel proposed to include the Capacity Release Adjustments in the Monthly Demand True-Up calculation with a one-month lag.
-This lag allows for a timelier match of potential Capacity Release Credits and mitigates the risk of missing Capacity Release Transactions when calculating the monthly PGA.
-The Commission agreed with Xcel's proposal for including a Capacity Release Adjustment in its Monthly Demand True-Up calculation.
-Minnesota Department of Commerce, Division of Energy Resources (Department) supports Xcel's proposal to continue using the capacity release adjustment as approved in Docket No. G002/M-08-456.
+At the time, Xcel proposed to include the capacity release adjustments in the Monthly Demand Cost True-up calculation with a one-month lag.
+This lag allows for a timelier match of potential capacity release credits and mitigates the risk of missing capacity release transactions when calculating the monthly PGA.
+The Commission agreed with Xcel's proposal for including a capacity release adjustment in its Monthly Demand Cost True-up calculation.
+The Department supports Xcel's proposal to continue using the capacity release adjustment as approved in Docket No. G002/M-08-456.